cyaoeu/BlenderAddons/RestoreSymmetry/README.md

 # Restore Symmetry

-Restory Symmetry is a fork of Remirror, an addon that was developed by Philip Lafleur and posted on the Blender wiki and tracker. (https://wiki.blender.org/index.php/Extensions:2.6/Py/Scripts/Mesh/Remirror)
+Restore Symmetry is a fork of Remirror, an addon that was developed by Philip Lafleur and posted on the Blender wiki and tracker. (https://wiki.blender.org/index.php/Extensions:2.6/Py/Scripts/Mesh/Remirror)

 Its purpose is to reestablish symmetry in a mirrored mesh after sculpting (which does not keep perfect symmetry in all cases) or other mesh editing that disrupts symmetry.

 I edited the addon to add support for restoring symmetry of shape keys.